COVID-19 Health Information for UM St. Joseph Cancer Patients

 The experts at UM St. Joseph and University of Maryland Medical System offer the following information to help you understand What You Need to Know About Coronavirus, including symptoms and prevention, lifestyle tips and coping strategies.

 - What symptoms should I look out for?

 - How can I protect myself and my loved ones?

-- As a cancer patient, should I be getting tested for COVID-19?
+- When should I get tested for COVID-19?

 - If I think I might have coronavirus, is there anyone I can call for information?

 Helpful Links: Other Trusted Resources for Current COVID Information

 Find timely, accurate and helpful COVID-related health information online: